ChrisG32123/longitudinal_breast_cancer_analysis/README.md

 ### Week of May 19, 2025

-Back on track.
+Back on track!
 Worked on radiomics correction.
-Finished visualizing overlay and gifs!
+Finished visualizing overlay and gifs!!!
 Through that I figured out the following about segmentation mask:
 1. Tumor Masks: Volser Analysis Segmentation holds a 5-bit mask.
 Can identify a tumor by even pixel values
 2. DCE Series:
 Ordered temporally by the following: